 Replace family activities you can no longer afford with low- and no-cost activities.
 Consider biking, playing board games together, reading books aloud to each other, and visiting points of interest in the community.
 Enjoy fun, creative and often free programs offered for children at the library, local churches, youth centers and community parks.

 Open communication is an essential ingredient in building strong families.
 Family meetings can make a big difference.
 Especially when times are hard, family members need an opportunity to discuss how they feel about the changes taking place.
 Allowing everyone in the household to offer suggestions for how to cope during this difficult time helps them to feel like part of the solution.
-Avoid blaming each other for the situation because that only creates more stress and doesn't produce positive solutions.
-Having everyone on the same team and working toward the same goals also helps children to feel like they are doing something to help.
+Avoid blaming each other for the situation because that creates more stress and doesn’t produce positive solutions.
+Having everyone on the same team and working toward the same goals also helps children feel like they have a sense of control are doing something to help.

 Everyone needs to feel free to express themselves and to know that those who care about them will listen.
 Sometimes, just listening is enough.
-Sharing a problem or how you feel with another person can make a difference.
+Sharing a problem or how you feel with another person can make a difference in outlook and improve positivity.
 Having all the answers is less important than being willing to actively listen.
+Active listening is giving undivided attention to the speaker while looking at them and asking appropriate questions.

 Taking care of yourself and your family means you need to understand stress and learn ways to manage your stress load.
-Stress is a normal part of life.
-But when your income drops your stress level generally increases.
-Allowing stress to build up leads to anger, headaches, depression, back and stomach problems, feelings of helplessness, self-hate, feeling tired all the time, eating more or eating less, having trouble sleeping, being sick more often, using more alcohol, and sexual problems.
+Stress is a normal part of life, but when your income drops your stress level generally increases.
+Allowing stress to build up leads to anger, headaches, depression, back and stomach problems, feelings of helplessness, self-hate, persistent fatigue, eating more or less, having trouble sleeping, increased illness, using more alcohol, and sexual problems.

-Stressors are things that make you feel stressed.
-Learn to recognize what your stressors are and how you react when you are stressed.
-It often helps to make a list of the stressors.
-Identifying your stressors and your reactions to stressors will give you an opportunity to make a plan to fight back.
+Stressors are things or situations that increase mental or emotional strain and tension.
+Learn to recognize your stressors and how you react when faced with them.
+Creating a list will give you an opportunity to make a plan to fight back with positive coping skills.

-When life is stressful it is more important than ever to eat right, exercise, and get adequate sleep to reduce stress levels.
+When life is taxing it is more important than ever to eat right, exercise, and get adequate sleep to reduce stress levels.
 Do not try to deal with your stress alone.
 Friends and family can be vital resources and sources of support.
-They can be someone to confide in or even someone who will keep your child so you can search for a new job.
+They can be someone to confide in or even someone who will keep your child while you search for a new job.
+If you or a loved one feel you are overwhelmed and in crisis contact the Georgia Crisis Access Line (GCAL) at 800-715-4225.
+They are available 24/7 to help.
+Also check out your local National Alliance on Mental Illness (NAMI) resources at www.nami.org/.
+Sometimes all one needs is a caring connection.

-Whatever your goal, planning to reduce stress will help you get things done.
+Whatever your goal, planning to reduce stress will help you accomplish it.
 Focus on one stressor you can control.
 What can you do to prevent or deal with that stressor?
 Do you need to involve others to carry out your plan to reduce or eliminate the stressor?
-Having a plan to reduce stress for your job search, your week, and the future is the key to success.
+Having a plan to reduce stress for your job search, your life, and the future is the key to success.

 Status and Revision History